Steering Wheel Won’t Lock And Car Won’t Start? Here’s Why

 The ignition cylinder is what you put your car key into.
 If this seizes up or malfunctions, you won’t be able to turn it.
 This could mean the steering lock mechanism can’t activate.

-The telling sign of a bad ignition cylinder is that your key won’t turn and might be stuck.
+The telling sign of a faulty ignition cylinder is that your key won’t turn and might be stuck.
 You’ll also likely have experienced difficulty inserting the key over the previous weeks.

 This is by far the most likely root cause.
 However, you’d usually expect the wheel to get stuck locked, not unlocked.